paul-h/MythCenterXMAS-wide/README.md

-                   Add scrollbar and tweak the fonts on the "programlist" screen Add a background and tweak the fonts on the Manual Recording Schedule screen Add a background and tweak the fonts on the Manage Recording Rules screen
+                   Add scrollbar and tweak the fonts on the "programlist" screen Add a background and tweak the fonts on the Manual Recording Schedule screen Add a background and tweak the fonts on the Manage Recording Rules screen Add scrollbar to the list and tweak the font colours on the Scheduled Recordings screen